not-registered Login to view full entry:

 • Results

-Access to the digital service leads to significant improvements in farmers’ knowledge and adoption of recommended practices, a modest increase in rice yield and harvest, and a large reduction in the likelihood of rice crop loss on average.
-Further analyses suggest that the treatment impact is concentrated in areas hit by certain types of weather shocks, increasing harvest by up to 9% and reducing severe crop loss by up to 21% in affected areas.
+Access to the digital service led to significant improvements in farmers’ knowledge and adoption of recommended practices, a modest increase in rice yield and harvest, and a large reduction in the likelihood of rice crop loss, on average.
+Analyses suggest that the treatment impact is concentrated in areas hit by weather shocks, such as excess or inadequate rainfall; the treatment increased harvest by up to 9% and reduced severe crop loss by up to 21% in affected areas.
 One key advantage of digital services like Ama Krushi is the extremely low delivery cost.
-We estimate that, for every dollar invested in the service, Ama Krushi generates benefits to farmers in the range of $12-19.
+We estimate that, for every dollar invested in the service, Ama Krushi generates benefits to farmers in the range of $12–19.

-We use vegetation indices (VIs) to construct an objective yield measure for all farmers in the study sample and confirm that our key survey results are robust against differential attrition, reporting biases, and survey sample selection.
+Using the VIs-constructed yield measure for all farmers in the study sample, we confirmed that our key survey results are robust against differential attrition, reporting biases, and survey sample selection.
 While the VI-predicted yield provides valuable validation of survey results, our analysis highlights the need for methodological improvements in the effective application of remote sensing data to measure program impacts on agricultural outcomes.